NorwegianVeterinaryInstitute/BioinfTraining/access_computing_resources.md

  - you actually are logged on a **computing node**(*) that now executes at once commands you type directly from the shell (Unless you misspelled the syntax!)
  - This is perfect for running small tests
  - It can also be used to run longer jobs.
    > in this case use `screen` before asking resources with qlogin.
-If you do not know what screen is, read the section in [techstuff]
+If you do not know what screen is, read this [section](techstuff.md#using-screen)

 What you should do when you use `qlogin`
 - use `hostname` to check which node you are on (be sure you are on a computing node and not a login node)